cburdine/materials-ml-workshop/MaterialsML/data_types/python_data_types.md

 ```
 number_list = list(range(121))
 ```
-To "cross off" a number from the list, you can set the corresponding number in the list to $-1$ as follows:
+To "cross off" a number from the list, you can set the corresponding number in the list to $0$ as follows:
 ```
-number_list[n] = -1
+number_list[n] = 0
 ```
-This will set the number at the $n$th index (which should be $n$) to be $-1$.
-Once all non-prime numbers have been "crossed off", you can filter out these values using list comprehension.
+This will set the number at the $n$th index (which should be $n$) to be $0$.
+Once all non-prime numbers have been "crossed off", you can filter out the remaining values using list comprehension.
 :::

 ### Solutions